 This is done via a very simple C program.
 Credit goes to the poster here.
 A lot of extra info if you expand that thread’s bug discussion.
 Here’s the code (slightly modded to let you provide the file name instead of hard-coding it):

 Save it as “isomacprog.c” (remove the “.txt”), and compile it with:

 After that, make a COPY of the original ISO for your linux distro and run it against the copy.
 Something like:

 This isn’t guaranteed to work on every Linux ISO image out there, but it’s worth a shot, and is what I’ve used for the images above.

 A number of people in the comments have indicated they aren’t sure how to compile a program and are having difficulty getting started.
-I have a bit of a how to get started in the comments for those who wish to learn.
+I have a bit of a “how to get started” in the comments for those who wish to learn.
 For those who want to compile but do not care at all about actually learning how to compile programs, I’ll put copy/paste instructions here.
-They are for Ubuntu (and Ubuntu-variants) only.
-I can not add instructions for every possible OS combination unfortunately so you will have to check out the comment I linked if you do not have access to a current Ubuntu machine.
+They are for people currently running Ubuntu (and Ubuntu-variants) only.
+I can not add instructions for every possible OS combination unfortunately, but a bit of web searching should get you started.

 I will warn you that I do not really recommend this copy/paste option.
 If the ISO doesn’t work you don’t know whether it’s because there was an issue with the hunk you copy/pasted, or whether that distro just doesn’t work.